amalagaura/camunda-workflow/README.md

 ## An opinionated interface to Camunda for Ruby/Rails apps

 [Her](https://github.com/remiprev/her) is used to communicate with the [Camunda REST API](https://docs.camunda.org/manual/latest/reference/rest/).
-The process definitions key defines topic names.
+The process definitions key defines topic names and must be set to the name of a ruby style constant (screenshot example provided below).
 Tasks are pulled and fetched and locked and then run.
 We expect classes (ActiveJob) to implement each external task.

 ![image](https://www.evernote.com/l/Ajnoawx6CYhKha7OXUPkyeo6CjrxvSoTgOUB/image.png)